 During transitional times like fall and spring, the temperature can fluctuate a lot.
 One day it’s warm, the next day it’s cold.
-Regardless, you need your heat to keep working so you and your family can stay warm on those chillier days.
+You need your heat to keep working so you and your family can stay warm on those chillier days.
 If you notice the furnace not kicking on when the temperature drops, then there’s a problem.
-Here are 7 reasons why it may be happening.
+Here are 7 reasons why it may be happening and how to fix.

 A problem with the thermostat

-The first place to look if your furnace is not kicking on when the temperature drops is the thermostat.
+The first thing to do if your furnace is not kicking on when the temperature drops is to check the thermostat.
 Make sure that it’s set on the heating mode so it knows to kick on warmth.
 Then check to see the temperature your thermostat is set at.

-If the temp is colder than the current temperature of your home, then this will keep your furnace from kicking on.
+If the set temperature is colder than the current temperature of your home, then this will keep your furnace from kicking on.
 Same goes if your thermostat is on a schedule.
 You may not have it set to turn on, even if it hits the right temperature.

 There’s also a chance that your thermostat could be broken.
 In these cases, it’s best to call a furnace professional so they can assess and fix your thermostat.

 All furnaces have a filter that keeps dust and debris from blowing into the inner workings of the furnace.
-Overtime, the filter can fill up with gunk and clog, restricting airflow to the furnace.
-If you have not changed your filter in the last few months, this could be the reason why the furnace is not kicking on when the temperature drops.
+Over time, the filter can fill up with gunk and get clogged, restricting airflow to the furnace.
+If you have not changed your filter in the last few months, a clogged air filter could be the reason why the furnace is not kicking on when the temperature drops.
 Replacing the filter should fix the problem.

 A problem with your gas supply